-Transitional Monetary Payment

-2.8 In the event that the legislation referred to in paragraph 2.5 hereof does not come into force within a period of two (2) years from the execution of the Agreement, all compensation paid to or for the benefit of the James Bay Crees and the Inuit of Québec by Québec or Canada pursuant to Sub-section 25.1 shall be repaid to, revert to or remain with, as the case may be, the said governments.
-However, during the transitional period, the James Bay Crees, the Inuit of Québec and the Inuit of Port Burwell shall be entitled to receive, retain and use any interest earned thereon when due under the provisions of paragraphs 25.1.6 and 25.2.6.
-Such interest payments shall be made to the Grand Council of the Crees (of Québec) for the benefit of the James Bay Crees and to the Northern Québec Inuit Association for the benefit of the Inuit of Québec and the Inuit of Port Burwell.

-Transitional Measures

-2.9.1 During the period between the date of execution of the Agreement and either the coming into force of the legislation referred to in paragraph 2.5 or two (2) years from the date of execution of the Agreement, whichever is the earlier (which period is herein referred to as the Transitional Period Quotation marks), Québec undertakes, in the case of the James Bay Crees, from the date of the execution of the Agreement and in the case of the Inuit of Québec and the Inuit of Port Burwell, from the respective dates that agreements are reached with Québec in accordance with Section 6 for the selection of Category I lands, not to alienate, cede, transfer or otherwise grant rights respecting the lands which are to be allocated as Category I lands to or for the benefit of the James Bay Crees, the Inuit of Québec and the Inuit of Port Burwell, except for those rights which Québec could grant under Sections 5 or 7.
-Such lands are described in the Territorial descriptions annexed to Section 4 and to be annexed to Section 6 as selections are made and shall include the lands known as Category IA and Category IB lands.

-Provisional use of Territory

-2.9.2 During the transitional period, the James Bay Crees, the Inuit of Québec and the Inuit of Port Burwell shall be permitted to occupy, enjoy and use the Territory in accordance with present practice, subject to the rights of the other parties to the Agreement to act in such a manner as not to jeopardize rights which the James Bay Crees, the Inuit of Québec and the Inuit of Port Burwell will have when the Agreement comes into force and effect.
-Nonetheless, this shall not be deemed to be a recognition nor a waiver of any right in or to the Territory in favour of or by the James Bay Crees, the Inuit of Québec and the Inuit of Port Burwell.
+- 2.8 In the event that the legislation referred to in paragraph 2.5 hereof does not come into force within a period of two (2) years from the execution of the Agreement, all compensation paid to or for the benefit of the James Bay Crees and the Inuit of Quebec by Quebec or Canada pursuant to Sub-Section 25.1 shall be repaid to, revert to or remain with, as the case may be, the said governments.
+However, during the transitional period, the James Bay Crees, the Inuit of Quebec and the Inuit of Port Burwell shall be entitled to receive, retain and use any interest earned thereon when due under the provisions of paragraphs 25.1.6 and 25.2.6.
+Such interest payments shall be made to the Grand Council of the Crees (of Quebec) for the benefit of the James Bay Crees and to the Northern Quebec Inuit Association for the benefit of the Inuit of Quebec and the Inuit of Port Burwell. - 2.9.1 During the period between the date of execution of the Agreement and either the coming into force of the legislation referred to in paragraph 2.5 or two (2) years from the date of execution of the Agreement, whichever is the earlier (which period is herein referred to as the "Transitional Period"), Quebec undertakes, in the case of the James Bay Crees, from the date of the execution of the Agreement and in the case of the Inuit of Quebec and the Inuit of Port Burwell, from the respective dates that agreements are reached with Quebec in accordance with Section 6 for the selection of Category I lands. not to alienate, cede, transfer or otherwise grant rights respecting the lands which are to be allocated as Category I lands to or for the benefit of the James Bay Crees, the Inuit of Quebec and the Inuit of Port Burwell, except for those rights which Quebec could grant under Sections 5 or 7.
+Such lands are described in the Territorial descriptions annexed to Section 4 and to be annexed to Section 6 as selections are made and shall include the lands known as Category IA and Category IB lands. - 2.9.2 During the Transitional Period, the James Bay Crees, the Inuit of Quebec and the Inuit of Port Burwell shall be permitted to occupy, enjoy and use the Territory in accordance with present practice, subject to the rights of the other parties to the Agreement to act in such a manner as not to jeopardize rights which the James Bay Crees, the Inuit of Quebec and the Inuit of Port Burwell will have when the Agreement comes into force and effect.
+Nonetheless, this shall not be deemed to be a recognition nor a waiver of any right in or to the Territory in favour of or by the James Bay Crees, the Inuit of Quebec and the Inuit of Port Burwell. - 2.9.3 Moreover, during the Transitional Period, and subject to acquired rights, the James Bay Crees, the Inuit of Quebec and the Inuit of Port Burwell when they will have selected their lands as aforesaid, shall be granted by regulations of Quebec and Canada, to the extent of their respective jurisdictions, which Quebec and Canada hereby undertake to adopt to give effect to these presents, the exclusive right to hunt, fish and trap in the lands which are or shall be described as Category I and Category II lands and to grant the right to trap and to hunt and fish in

-Provisional Hunting, Fishing and Trapping